hoffmangroup/segtools/doc/segtools.rst

    useful for parallelizing this command, since multiple results can be merged together to generate the final output.

+.. cmdoption:: --transformation <transformation>, -t <transformation>

+   Transforms data upon reading from genomedata archive.
+   This is desired when comparing gmtk parameters with signal distribution because Segway transforms data by default.

 .. ###################### UTILITIES ######################